-When we’re talking about content we should be thinking about all the pieces across our entire buyer journey: from our ebooks, to our website pages, to our case studies, to our reports, to our white papers, to our sales pitches.
+When we’re talking about content we should be thinking about all the pieces across our entire buyer journey.
+This includes everything from our ebooks and website pages, to our case studies, reports and white papers.
 Everything that someone experiences, down to the emails that we send.

 As an example, people switching from PDF to something more engaging and interactive, have been proven in independent empirical studies to show 73% more engagement than they were getting with the PDF.

 By switching from PDF to Turtl Docs, Cisco had 7x more buyers engaging with their content.

 And that wasn’t because the words were different, it wasn’t because the message was different.
 It was because the content itself was actually a joy to interact with.
 It was actually something that people felt gave them control, it gave them autonomy.
 People felt as though it was something they wanted to spend time with.